-Please note that all Summer 2020 classes have been moved to an online format.
+Please note that all but a few Spring 2021 classes have been moved to an online format.

 How can I see which classes are being offered this semester?

 Students can search for classes by logging in to MyUNTD and selecting the Enrollment tile from the Student Homepage.
 From there, either "Class Search and Enroll" or "Visual Schedule Builder" can be used to view available classes.
 Instructions are detailed in the MyUNTD student help document.